 The strategy I suggest in this article is only one of many ways to learn to rock climb.
 This is a generic approach I have compiled from teaching friends and guiding.
 Safety is the primary focus of method and there is very little risk for beginning rock climbers if the proper procedures are followed.

 If any terms or concepts are unfamiliar - don't worry - it will all make sense in time.
-In the beginning everything seems daunting and unforgiving, that is normal, rest assured that your outlook will change as you learn more.
-The modern system of Rock Climbing is exceedingly well thought through and very safe.
+Everything seems daunting and unforgiving in the beginning, rest assured that your outlook will change as you learn more.
+The modern system of rock climbing is well-engineered and with proper technique the risks are minimal.
 However, it requires time, focus, and respect to learn how to rock climb properly.

 See also Body Fuel: How to Eat for Performance

 Afraid of heights?
 Risk-averse?
 Join the club, so are most climbers!
+We only see the world's elite climbers on TV but rock climbers come from all walks of life and fitness levels.
 Don't be fooled by rock climbing's "extreme sport" designation.
-Rock climbing is actually very safe, especially for beginners, as long as proper care is taken.
-Rock climbing is not always hard or physically demanding.
+Rock climbing is actually very safe, especially for beginners (as long as proper care is taken) and it is not always hard or physically demanding.
 Rock climbers are normal people like you and me.